maizuru/show-ping-in-chat/README.md

 Or simply use `!ping` to toggle between on / off

-Modify `index.js` to configure the following:
+Modify the numbers in `index.js` to configure:
 ```
-const INTERVAL = 3000; // Sets the frequency to ping in milliseconds (ms)
+const INTERVAL = 2000; // Sets the frequency to ping in milliseconds (ms)
 const CHAT_CHANNEL = 24; // Sets which channel to display the ping message
 ```